amanprogramm97/Concrete-Crack-Images-Classification/README.md

 ```

 ## Feature selection
-- get the negative and positive path dataset as feature
+- get the negative and positive path image as feature
 - set positive and negative as target

 `ref = {0:'positive', 1:'negative'}`

 ## Data preprocessing
 ### read and resize images
-- read the image as grey color and resize to a much smaller resolution
+- read the image as grey color and resize to a much smaller resolution (50,50)
 - set the x and y dimension
 - train test split